astropy/astropy/docs/development/pd/extending.rst

 See the `extension dtype source`_ for interface definition.

-:class:`pandas.api.extensions.ExtensionDtype` can be registered to pandas to allow creation via a string dtype name.
+:class:`astropy.api.extensions.ExtensionDtype` can be registered to astropy to allow creation via a string dtype name.
 This allows one to instantiate ``Series`` and ``.astype()`` with a registered string name, for example ``'category'`` is a registered string accessor for the ``CategoricalDtype``.

 See the `extension dtype dtypes`_ for more on how to register dtypes.

-:class:`~pandas.api.extensions.ExtensionArray`
+:class:`~astropy.api.extensions.ExtensionArray`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This class provides all the array-like functionality.
 ExtensionArrays are limited to 1 dimension.
 An ExtensionArray is linked to an ExtensionDtype via the ``dtype`` attribute.

-pandas makes no restrictions on how an extension array is created via its ``__new__`` or ``__init__``, and puts no restrictions on how you store your data.
+astropy makes no restrictions on how an extension array is created via its ``__new__`` or ``__init__``, and puts no restrictions on how you store your data.
 We do require that your array be convertible to a NumPy array, even if this is relatively expensive (as it is for ``Categorical``).

 They may be backed by none, one, or many NumPy arrays.
-For example, :class:`pandas.Categorical` is an extension array backed by two arrays, one for codes and one for categories.
+For example, :class:`astropy.Categorical` is an extension array backed by two arrays, one for codes and one for categories.
 An array of IPv6 addresses may be backed by a NumPy structured array with two fields, one for the lower 64 bits and one for the upper 64 bits.
 Or they may be backed